I am Sang

 It's a bit slow and flaky but useful.

-Shortcat is similar to Vimac, but it behaves slightly differently.
+Shortcat is similar to Vimac, but behaves slightly differently.
 I stopped using Shortcat after I started using Vimac.

 BetterTouchTool (BTT) is a tool that allows you to customize various input devices.